momentum-mod/website/libs/frontend/icons/README.md

    other two sources.
 Usually made by Traz or Tom, feel free to reach out to us if you need anything specific.

-Any icons used within the Angular application _must_ be exported here so it gets bundled properly - an Angular directive will yell at you if you don't!
+Any icons used within the Angular application _must_ be imported and re-exported from the above sources or bundling won't work and you'll get a type error.
+We could provide everything from each icon pack and tree-shake but running our type manipulation in `index.ts` on the entirety of @mdi/js will cause the TypeScript language server to lock up, so we manually re-export just what we need.

-We could provide everything here and tree-shake but running our type manipulation in `index.ts` on the entirety of @mdi/js causes `tsc` to shit itself, so we manually re-export just what we need.
+Also provides a directive for `<svg>` tags that adds a `[icon]`/`[pack]` attributes that will fill the SVG tag with the given icon.